Fuel Tank Maintenance

 This is where fuel tank maintenance kicks in.
-Together with these tanks come some serious filtering power given by fuel filters designed to keep all the bad elements out of your fine tuned engine or equipment.
+Together with these tanks come some serious filtering power given by fuel filters.
+These are designed to keep all the bad elements out of your fine tuned engine or equipment.

 Thankfully there is a way to make all these disappear and benefit from clean and "healthy" fuel.
 The right fuel additives are the secret weapon used in all fuel tank maintenance procedures and actually deliver outstanding results.

 One such quality fuel additive is CleanBoost® Maxx™.
-A fuel supplement and combustion catalyst that treats the fuel and makes it more efficient by stabilizing it and adding lubricity.
-In a nutshell, it is the formula that regenerates fuel to its initial intended state, helping it remove harmful water condensates, impurities and other nasty elements.
+A fuel supplement and combustion catalyst that treats fuel and makes it more efficient by stabilizing it and adding lubricity.
+In a nutshell, it regenerates fuel to its initial intended state, helping remove harmful water condensates and other nasty elements.
 It is currently used in marine, shipping, power generation, mining, construction and ground transportation.

-If you or your company/organization has the duty of storing fuel, you should forward this article to the person in charge.
-Have them feel free to ask questions, comment on this post or otherwise reach out.
-Fuel tank maintenance is a real thing with real benefits as well as costly issues and problems if left untreated or unmanaged.
+If your company has the duty of storing fuel, you should forward this article to the person in charge.
+Fuel tank maintenance is a real thing with real benefits as well as costly issues and problems if left untreated.

 An additive such as CleanBoost® Maxx™ is super concentrated and will treat 30 gallons of gas/diesel per each 1 oz of additive.
 This will ensure that you get the most bang for your buck, with an increase in power and/or MPG to all end users.
 Also running cleaner fuels will reduce your emissions and maintenance to keep your car, truck, SUV, backhoe, snowblower, ATV, motorcycle, weedeater, generator, RV, boat, you name it, etc... if it burns fuel, it will run cleaner and more protected than without such a quality fuel additive.
 Get CleanBoost® Maxx™ today.